minirei/foodies/README.md

     - the colours are whitesmoke, palegoldenrod & lightcoral.
 - Sticky header
     - as scroll, fade away social icons, orchestral fade subheadings into menu
+- adjust HomeLaunchSection to have the launch date as a banner going across the screen

 ## Website - The Stack
 Frontend: Gatsby